dotlang/language/doc/Enhancements.md

   }
 ```

-? - If we read the language, do we know what the words mean?

-? - what can be removed?

-? - can we use tuple for AND condition and sum type for OR condition and remove those operators?
+N - can we use tuple for AND condition and sum type for OR condition and remove those operators?
 `if ( a, b, c ) then ... else ....`
 ```
 match reduce(both_true, [@(a, b, c)]) {